50-26-Great Vocals

 Writer/Composer: Roy Orbison (1963)

 Since the early 1990s this Norwegian artist has become a touchstone by which to judge vocal beauty, hence, music critics drop their jaws in disbelief at the ease of her flowing delivery.
 Perhaps gifted with one of the most beautiful voices on planet Earth, she doesn’t just hit 4 octaves, she sings equally well in all four, seemingly without effort, not relying on vocal gymnastics.
-Crossing all genres, from Pop to Folk, from Operatic to Inspirational, she takes this Roy Orbison classic and takes it into the great beyond.
-Is she an angel in disguise?
-No, it’s just Sissel!
+Crossing all genres, from Pop to Folk, from Operatic to Inspirational, she takes this Roy Orbison Soft Rock classic, re-invents it and takes it into the great beyond.
+This covering of the recording is live in concert. and yes, she’s the same one who hums the theme of Titanic within the movie.
+Notice the purity and clarity within her vocal.
+Is she an angel in disguise—No, it’s just Sissel!…Eloquent and Elegant!

 41. AT LAST “Sun Valley Serenade” (1961)